Piers Courage: Death

 During the impact, Courage was fatally injured when one of the front wheels broke off and hit Courage in the head, tearing away his helmet, which together with the wheel rolled out of the cloud of dust at the same time.
-Courage was survived by his wife, Lady Sarah Marguerite Curzon (b.
-1945), and his two sons, Jason Piers Courage (b.
+Courage was survived by his wife, Lady Sarah Marguerite Curzon (1945-2025), and his two sons, Jason Piers Courage (b.
 10 February 1967) and Amos Edward Sebastian Courage (b.
 26 February 1969).
 He was buried in St Mary the Virgin churchyard, Shenfield, Essex.

+Aftermath

+During the qualifying session at the 1970 Italian Grand Prix, Jochen Rindt ran with higher gear ratios fitted to his car to take advantage of the reduced drag, increasing the car's potential top speed to 330 km/h (205 mph).
+On his fifth lap of his qualifying session, he crashed heavily at the approach to the Parabolica corner, resulting in multiple fatal injuries.
+Lotus withdrew all cars from the race.
+Rindt won the World Drivers' Championship posthumously.

 Just three years later, Roger Williamson crashed fatally when his car came to rest upside down and burst into flames at the same spot, the Tunnel Oost bump, where Courage's accident had started.